Flims Switzerland: How to See Caumasee, Rhine Gorge, and Lake Cresta in One Day

 I visited the canton of Graubünden (a state in Switzerland) several times but never got to spend much time there – on my recent trip I stayed there for 2 nights (and stayed at a super cute, Airbnb building, but more about that another time).

-Train riding in Graubünden is one of the highlights of a Switzerland trip, and so I knew that it was time to discover more of Graubünden – and the trip to Flims was a great day trip.
+You should know that Graubünden is one of the most scenic places in Switzerland and train riding in Graubünden is one of the highlights of a Switzerland trip, and so I knew that it was time to discover more of Graubünden – and the trip to Flims was a great day trip.

 I was thinking and thinking, and then I decided to take the risk and visit the Caumasee on a rainy day.
 And then I thought, once there, I can also visit a few more places, and so I did.
 It turned out that my spontaneous trip to Flims was an incredible day, and I cannot stop recommending the same trip that I took.

 I got to see the Rhine Gorge, the drop-dead amazing Caumasee (Lake Cauma), and the stunning Crestasee (Lake Cresta).
 And at the same time, I took a hike among some amazing scenery.
-Sound great?
+Sounds great?

 Well, it definitely was.
 So here are my tips on how to see all three places without physically overdoing it (which sounds even better to me, but I also have some alternatives for those who like to hike more).